 Mobile phones are going to drive AR/VR usage and it is very important that the AR/VR capable phones are priced right for the Indian market.

 Next is content in local languages like Tamil, Hindi, Telugu, Kannada.
 For AR/VR to drive mass usage/adoption, local language content will be a key.

-Last but not the least, the devices(phones) will have to be more user friendly than they are now.
+Last but not least, the devices(phones) will have to be more user-friendly than they are now.